Adolescent Anxiety Measurement Method Test

 7/10

-Self-Rated Anxiety (SA)
+Self-Rated Anxiety (SRA)

 Measures how strongly anxiety is tied to self-evaluation and confidence in one’s abilities.